-It's time to get festive the healthy way: German Cinnamon Stars AKA Zimtsterne are traditional gluten free German Christmas cookies.
-This version is sugar free and diabetic-friendly.
+It's time for some very special keto Christmas cookies!
+Cinnamon Stars AKA Zimtsterne are traditional gluten free German Christmas cookies.
+This version is low carb, sugar free and diabetic-friendly.

 That time of year has arrived again.

 The festive spirit has been going strong in the shop windows since Halloween's been over, so I should have seen it coming.
 But I have to admit, December always creeps up on me.

 I admire the people that have a Christmas spreadsheet and schedule all tasks so it's done by the first of December (yes, they exist!).

 When I fight my way through the crowds on Oxford Street and queue for the last turkey at the butchers', they can sit back, admire their beautifully decorated Christmas tree and sip mulled wine.

 There's one thing though I never forget about.
 Cinnamon Stars, my favourite out of all German Christmas cookies.

 We used to eat them every year when I grew up in Germany.
 And even though I have now lived in the UK for over 25 years, Christmas wouldn't be the same without "Zimtsterne" (which simply means "cinnamon stars").

 Sugar Free Christmas cookies